Pagan Holidays - Samhain, Halloween, October 31

 Celebrating November Eve

-This holiday was one of the four fire festivals celebrated in Celtic lands and marks the end of the harvest when the earth enters a time of rest and darkness.
+This holiday was one of the four fire festivals celebrated in Celtic culture and marks the end of the harvest when the earth enters a time of rest and darkness.

 In Celtic cosmology, the dark precedes the light.
 The start of the day was not in the morning but after sunset.
 Winter was considered the dark half of the year.
 (Rees, see sources) Thus, the beginning of darkness at this time is why some neo-pagans celebrate Samhain as the start of the new year.
 On a deeper level, the primordial chaos before creation and the dark womb of the mother ushering in a newborn life help us better understand why darkness is feared but also respected.